 The human heart has a sac-like structure that surrounds it, which is called the pericardium.
-The major purpose of this sac is to protect the heart and it contains a fluid that is spread over a thin layer around the whole heart.
-This fluid in the heart is called the pericardial fluid, which acts as a lubricant and helps the heart to pump and return with some minimum friction.
+The major purpose of this sac is to protect the heart; additionally, the pericardium contains a fluid that is spread over a thin layer around the heart.
+This fluid is called the pericardial fluid, which acts as a lubricant and helps the heart to pump and return with some minimum friction.

 Image Credit: BlurryMe / Shutterstock

 A small amount of fluid is always found in the heart, known as the small effusion of the pericarditis (the pericardial fluid).
 This fluid is produced by the sac and it is important for maintaining the functions of the heart.
 The excess production of this fluid is called pericardial effusion.
 If the heart gets affected by inflammation, the extra fluid is released and gets collected in the sac, causing pericarditis.

 The blood surrounding the heart is called hemopericardium.
 The blood gets filled in the sac post or during surgery, trauma, and injury.
 The level of fluid remains constant, as it is constantly produced and drained.
 The high pressure in the body or heart failure can cause the fluid to drain improperly.
 Hence, the body’s continuous production of the fluid leads to an excess of fluid in the heart.

 The cause of pericarditis could be a viral, bacterial, or fungal infection.
 Pericarditis caused by bacteria is less common and that caused by fungi is rare.

 Pericarditis caused by a virus

 Pericarditis is defined as a condition that disturbs the heart function and rhythm and sometimes even leads to death.
 Pericarditis falls under two categories—acute and chronic pericarditis.
 Acute pericarditis is a minor condition and lasts for a few minutes, whereas chronic pericarditis develops gradually and becomes severe.
 This latter form of pericarditis requires prolonged treatment.